West Nile Virus: About

 West Nile virus is spread to humans through the bite of an infected mosquito.

-• Few mosquitoes actually carry the virus, but it is important to take prevention measures when spending time outside.
+Few mosquitoes actually carry the virus, but it is important to prevent mosquito bites when spending time outside.

-• West Nile virus cannot be spread person to person or directly from a bird to a person.
+West Nile virus cannot be spread from person to person or directly from a bird or other animal to a person.

-• It is possible to become infected with West Nile virus through a blood transfusion or organ transplant from infected donors, but this is very rare.
+It is possible to become infected with West Nile virus through a blood transfusion or organ transplant from infected donors, but this is very rare.
+Read more about West Nile and Blood Transfusions and West Nile and Organ Transplantation from the CDC.

 As of January 2020, the Division of Public Health no longer collects dead birds for West Nile virus testing.
 Due to this change, the Dead Bird Reporting Hotline (800-433-1610) has been disconnected.